filinvadim/go-codestyle/README.md

     |- README.md

 # PR preparing
-Any PR that can potentially have a performance impact on the Bequant codebase is encouraged to have a performance review.
+Any PR that can potentially have a performance impact on the codebase is encouraged to have a performance review.
 For more information, please see this link.
 The following is a brief list of indicators that should to undergo a performance review:

     - New features that might require benchmarks and/or are missing load-test coverage.